AdobeDocs/commerce-php/src/pages/best-practices/phpstorm/code-generation.md

 ![](../../_images/best-practices/phpstorm/declare-web-api-interface-min.gif)

-## Web API generation for the Magento Entity Creator
+## Web API generation for the Entity Creator

 From now on, the Entity Creator feature also includes the Web API generation.